Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 Best for realtime mobile apps

 Google's mobile-first backend with a realtime NoSQL database (Firestore), auth and hosting, and a famously fast start for mobile teams.
-But it's a Google (US) product that can't be self-hosted, its NoSQL model creates lock-in, and region control is limited — making it the weakest fit for Australian sovereignty.
+But it's a Google (US) product that can't be self-hosted, its NoSQL model creates lock-in, and region control is limited, making it the weakest fit for teams that want an Australian owner.
 See Firebase alternatives for Australia.

 • Fast start for mobile; strong realtime